stetson06/portfolio/_posts/2022-01-27-image-search-engine.md

 # Sample Data Overview  <a name="sample-data-overview"></a>

-For our proof on concept we are working in only one section of the client's product base, women's shoes.
+For our proof of concept, we are working in only one section of the client's product base - women's shoes.

 We have been provided with images of the 300 shoes that are currently available to purchase.
 A random selection of 18 of these can be seen in the image below.

 <br>
 ![alt text](/img/posts/search-engine-image-examples.png "Deep Learning Search Engine - Image Examples")

 <br>
-We will need to extract & capture the "features" of this base image set, and compare them to the "features" found in any given search image.
+We will need to extract and capture the "features" of this base image set and compare them to the "features" found in any given search image.
 The images with the closest match will be returned to the customer!

 ___
 <br>